Dental Implants Ponte Vedra Beach

 Immediate Dental Implants Are Available

 Depending on your unique needs, you may even be able to receive immediate implants.
-This typically happens when you need to have one or more teeth removed due to periodontal disease or injury.
+This typically happens when you need to have one or more teeth removed due to periodontal (gum) disease or injury.
 We may be able to place dental implants immediately after your extraction procedure.
 If you aren’t able to receive immediate implants, it may still be possible to receive implant dentures.
 This means you could be fitted for a denture prosthesis to begin wearing immediately after tooth extraction.
 This lets you maintain your smile while you await your permanent implants.

-Implant Dentures are Available
+Implant Dentures Are Available

 Dental implants may also be used to support dentures that replace missing teeth.
 If you are missing many teeth but your jawbone is strong enough to support implants, an implant denture or partial denture may be the option you need.
 Unlike traditional dentures, this is a type of overdenture that is attached to and supported by dental implants.
 It is made to look like natural teeth.